 To assemble: Place an eggroll wrapper on a work surface.
 Put a generous tablespoon of the meat-veggie mixture in the center and spread out into a thick line.
-Tightly wrap up spring roll, tucking in ends (blintz style), and place in a large baking pan lined with parchment paper, end side down.
+Tightly wrap up spring roll, tucking in ends (blintz style), and place in a large baking pan lined with Gefen Easy Baking Parchment Paper, end side down.
 Continue until all eggrolls wrappers are filled and wrapped.

 Halfway through, preheat oven to 400 degrees.
 Drizzle wrappers with olive oil, if desired, before baking.
 Bake for 10 minutes or until light brown.